 That brought a chuckle out of him.
 “It’s not like a scrying spell, Mirium.
 It was more…a connection.
 You seemed happy, and that was of comfort to me.
 There is endless patience in that place, for the more negative things… A knowing that all eventually pass on and repent…see the Light…one only had to wait.”

-“I’m glad you’re here,” said Mirium.
+“I’m glad you’re here, though,” said Mirium softly.
 “I really missed you.
 We all did.”

 Keelath didn’t answer.
-Mirium dropped her head on his shoulder, putting arms about him and holding tight.
+Mirium put her arms about him and held tight.
 “Will you go back to that place then, when you are released?”
 Perhaps it would not be so bad losing him a second time, if she knew such happiness waited for him.